NesoDev/NesoDev/README.md

 # Hello!
 I'm Ever Frank (NesoDev) 👋
 - Welcome to my GitHub profile. 🎉
-- I'm a Software Engineering student, and I'm excited to have the opportunity to learn and grow in the world of programming. 💻💡
+- I'm a Software Engineering student.
+- I'm excited to have the opportunity to learn and grow in the world of programming. 💻💡
 - Thank you for visiting my profile! ✨

 <p align="center">